dwightblackwell/dwightblackwell/README.md

 - 👋 Hi, I’m @dwightblackwell
 - 👀 I’m interested in ...
-Web Development / DevOps / Blockchain Basics

-- 🌱 I’m currently learning ...
-Blockchain Developer with Ethereum and Solidity and Ankr.
+Full Stack Web Develelopment, Open Source, Docker Containers, Cloud Infurstructure
 - 💞️ I’m looking to collaborate on ...
-Blockchain Developer with Ethereum and Solidity and Ankr.
+Open Source Projects, Documentation of Configurations
-- 📫 How to reach me ...  me@dwightblackwell.com
+- 📫 How to reach me ...  featurous@gmail.com

 <!---
 dwightblackwell/dwightblackwell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.